-Community Outcome Level of service Performance measures (KPI) Current performance Sustainably Managed Environment Resilient Communities Council Stormwater systems have the capacity to resist major storms and flooding events System adequacy: a) The number of flooding events that occur in a territorial authority district.
+Community Level of service Performance measures (KPI) Current performance Outcome Sustainably Managed Environment Resilient Communities Council Stormwater systems have the capacity to resist major storms and flooding events System adequacy: a) The number of flooding events that occur in a territorial authority district.
 No more than 2. b) For each flooding event, the number of habitable floors affected.
 10 per 1000 properties connected to the territorial authority's stormwater system.
 Not measured a) 0 - flooding events affecting habitable floors within the Council reticulated stormwater system.
-Not measured b) Total habitable floors = 0 Per 1000 connections = 0 (556 connections) (2021/2022: a) 0 - flooding events affecting habitable floors within the Council reticulated stormwater system. b) Total habitable floors = 0 Per 1000 connections = 0 (514 connections)) Sustainably Managed Environment Resilient Communities Requests for service are dealt with promptly Response times: The median response time to attend a flooding event, measured from the time that the territorial authority receives notification to the time that service personnel reach the site.
-(95% within 2 hours) Not measured There were no reported flooding events for the 2022/2023 year.
-(2021/2022: There were no reported flood events in the 2021/2022 year.)
-Sustainably Managed Environment Resilient Communities • Not achieved Total number of complaints = 26 Complaints per 1000 = 46.8 A 'complaint' is a service request regarding any of: ponding, complaints, and reported flood events.
-Several heavy rain events throughout the year resulted in an increase in requests regarding ponding.
-(2021/2022: Total number of complaints = 17 Complaints per 1000 = 33.1) Sustainably Managed Environment Resilient Communities Council storm water systems protect the natural environment Discharge compliance: 100% Compliance with the territorial authority's resource consents for discharge from its stormwater system, measured by the number of: a) Abatement notices Achieved a) 0 b) 0 c) 0 d) 0 100% compliance.
-(2021/2022:
+Not measured b) Total habitable floors = 0 Per 1000 connections = 0 (556 connections) (2021/2022: a) 0 - flooding events affecting habitable floors within the Council reticulated stormwater system. b) Total habitable floors = 0 Per 1000 connections = 0 (514 connections)) Sustainably Requests for Response times: Not measured Managed Environment Resilient Communities service are dealt with promptly I ne median response time t There were no reported flooding events for the 2022/2023 year. notification to the time that service personnel reach the site.
+(95% within 2 hours) (2021/2022: There were no reported flood events in the 2021/2022 year.)
+Sustainably Customer Satisfaction: Not achieved Managed Environment The number of complaints received by a territorial Total number of complaints = 26 Complaints per 1000 = 46.8 Resilient Communities authority about the performance of its storm water system, expressed per 1000 properties connected to the territorial authority's storm A 'complaint' is a service request regarding any of: ponding, complaints, and reported flood events. water system.
+10 per 1000 connections Several heavy rain events throughout the year resulted in an increase in requests regarding ponding.
+(2021/2022: Total number of complaints = 17 Complaints per 1000 = 33.1) Sustainably Managed Council storm water systems Discharge compliance: Achieved Environment protectthe territorial100%Compliancewith <the </the the territorialnatural environmentconsents for discharge from its stormwater system, measured protect the LOU% Compliance with the a) 0 b) 0 Resilient c) 0 Communities stormwater system, measured d) 0 by the number of: 100% compliance. a) Abatement notices (2021/2022:

-Community Outcome Level of service Performance measures (KPI) Current performance

-b) Infringe ement a) 0
+Community Outcome Level of service Performance measures (KPI) Current performance b) Infringement notices a) O b) O c) Enforcement c) O d) orders; and convictions d) 0 100% compliance.)

-notices b) 0

-c) Enforce ement c) O

-orders; and d) O

-d) convict ions 100% compliance.)